qpv-research-group/rayflare/docs/Installation/installation.rst

     git clone https://github.com/phoebe-p/S4.git
     cd S4
-    make boost
     make S4_pyext

-Here we download my fork of S4 (modified to be compatible with Python3), move to the downloaded directory, make boost which downloads and compiles the boost libraries required, and then we make the Python extension.
-Note that make boost will download and build the boost packages, it may take quite a long time and you will get a lot of output on the terminal screen.
-If you activated the virtual environment, this should automatically install into that virtual environment.
+Here we download my fork of S4 (modified to be compatible with Python3), move to the downloaded directory, and then we make the Python extension.
+If you activated the virtual environment before running this, S4 should automatically install into that virtual environment.

 .. _install: